 It’s hard to plan a vacation for 10 people, difficult to find a house to accommodate such numbers, even more challenging to plan an itinerary that suits everyone’s travel style.
-But the central California coast wound up being perfect for our recent family reunion.
+But the Pacific Coast Highway town of Santa Cruz was the perfect family vacation destination.

 And its laid-back vibe was perfect for a lazy weekend with few plans on the agenda.

-Heading to Santa Cruz and looking for help planning a quick getaway?
+Heading to Santa Cruz for a family vacation?
 Here are some things you need to know first:

 Stay on the outskirts.
 On past trips to Santa Cruz, I was not impressed with this seaside community, mainly because we made our base in one of the kitschy hotels downtown (and did I mention I got full-on punched on Pacific Avenue by some drunk? ugh).
 I had a much better weekend this time around staying in a more beautiful part of Santa Cruz right next to Natural Bridges.